shree998/Campus-Expert/README.md

 **PRO-TIP** _This repository generates a lot of notifications.
 You should read [our guide](docs/managing-notifications.md) on managing notifications._

 This README explains how to get started with the training, and how to become a Campus Expert.
-By participating in the Campus Expert program, you agree to the [terms](https://education.github.com/experts/terms).
+By participating in the Campus Expert program, you agree to the [terms](https://education.github.com/experts/terms) and to abide by the [code of conduct](CODE_OF_CONDUCT.md).

 ## Latest news